zkMonk/zkm-election-voting/README.md

 docker run -it -v $(pwd):/zkm zkm/zkmips:compile
 ```

-The zkm-hackathon project directory will mounted to the zkm directory inside the container.
+The zkm-election-voting project directory will mounted to the zkm directory inside the container.
 Follow the instructions in this README from the [Build the guest program ELF](#1-build-the-guest-program-elf) section.
-Wherever the zkm-hackathon directory is specified, use the zkm directory in the container.
+Wherever the zkm-election-voting directory is specified, use the zkm directory in the container.

 ## Election Voting dApp To Do